-Since 2010 Xarxa FP has arranged almost 1 500 work placements for VET students.
-The aim of this study is to analyse the effects of mobility on the employability, career prospects and competences of Xarxa FP students.
-The study is based on an online survey distributed among students taking part in mobility actions between 2012 and 2015.
+Every two years Xarxa FP develops this study to analyse the effects of mobility on the employability, career prospects and competences of our students.
 It is the only one of its kind focusing on VET students at the European level.
-The study was launched on 15th of February 2017 in Barcelona.

-The Industrial VET Hub is based on the cooperation of international partners form Nothern (Germany), Central (Germany), Eastern (Estonia) and Southern (Spain) Europe to address these challenges by means of coping them with European VET systems of quality, which is the key education sector in which youngsters, and specially females, will gain the specific skills demanded by the industrial companies.
-Above all, the Hub will cooperate towards the positioning of Europe as an international reference based on the talent acquired through VET systems of prestige and inclusion of gender issues.
+The project is based on the cooperation of international partners form Nothern (Germany), Central (Germany), Eastern (Estonia) and Southern (Spain) Europe to address these challenges by means of coping them with European VET systems of quality, which is the key education sector in which youngsters, and specially females, will gain the specific skills demanded by the industrial companies.

 The general objective of the Port VET Hub is to build a sustainable transnational VET-port business cooperation to foster and adapt VET education to the port specializations and demanded skills according to the new trends of the port sector in Europe.